josh-helpert/elder-syntax/docs/base.markdown

   j, k, l
 ```

 Parentheses are only used for representing precedence and the start/stop of something.
-If want to represent this inline we would need to use the `/` syntax for a parent-child relator:
+If want to represent the above inline we would need to use the `/` syntax for a parent-child relator:
 ```
 x = ( /(a, b, c), /(d, e, f), /(j, k, l) )
 ```